SaiSriramKamineni/HangManGame-Python/readme.md

 - Clone the repository to your local machine.
 - Make sure you have Python installed.
+- Open the terminal and navigate to the directory where you cloned the repository.
 2. Run the Game:

 - Open your terminal or command prompt.